 - 1. Indirect Costs at the time of this amendment varied to 22.03%.
-In order to adjust costs to Estimated Fiscal Year Funding Amounts for PR MCSAP, Indirect costs were reduced. ("Reimbursement cannot occur until an indirect cost rate is secured; an interim rate may be used as a budget place-holder until an approved rate can be determined".
-FMCSA Grants Management Manual) - 2.
-Training Costs: - Associated with any NTC or other approved FMCSA related training for or dedicated 100% MCSAP personnel belonging to our Enforcement and Compliance, Information Technology, Legal or Administrative Divisions. - Law Enforcement Training for new officers and Continuing Education for existing officers. - Costs over amount on grant will be borne by the MOE. - 3.
-CVSA Decals: 100% dedicated MCSAP activities.
+In order to adjust costs to Estimated Fiscal Year Funding Amounts for PR MCSAP, Indirect costs were reduced. - 2.
+Training Costs: - Associated with any NTC or other approved FMCSA related training for or dedicated 100% MCSAP personnel belonging to our Enforcement and Compliance, Information Technology, Legal or Administrative Divisions. - Law Enforcement Training for new officers and Continuing Education for existing officers. - Costs over amount on grant will be borne by the MOE. - CVSA Decals: 100% dedicated MCSAP activities.
 An estimated of 2,000 used/shipped around 500 per quarter.
 At a \$1.50 per unit, costs may increase or decrease depending quantities used per quarter.
-Costs over amount on grant will be borne by the MOE. - 4.
+Costs over amount on grant will be borne by the MOE. - 3.
 Conference Costs (CVSA Dues): \$7,500.00 membership dues and additional conference costs.
-Additional Conference Costs over amount on grant will be borne by the MOE. - PR MCSAP is a CVSA Member and participates actively in its Committees including conferences and meetings. - The Director accompanied by one (1) inspector are certified to perform Level VI inspections and have to be re certified annually. - 5.
+Additional Conference Costs over amount on grant will be borne by the MOE. - PR MCSAP is a CVSA Member and participates actively in its Committees including conferences and meetings. - The Director accompanied by one (1) inspector are certified to perform Level VI inspections and have to be re certified annually. - 4.
 Fuel Costs: For 100% dedicated 11 MCSAP vehicles. \$2,557.38 approximately per month, costs may vary depending on the price of fuel.
+Costs over amount on grant will be borne by the MOE. - Maintenance of Vehicles not under Contract: One (1) Commercial Motor Vehicle dedicated 100% to MCSAP activities.
 Costs over amount on grant will be borne by the MOE. - 6.
-Maintenance of Vehicles not under Contract: One (1) Commercial Motor Vehicle dedicated 100% to MCSAP activities.
-Costs over amount on grant will be borne by the MOE. - 7.
-Fleet Cost (Mileage/Repairs): All costs requested are for vehicle repairs (no mileage). \$3,066.43 per year.
-Costs borne by the MOE: Approximately \$6,183.82. - 8.
+Fleet Cost (Mileage/Repairs): \$3,066.43 per year.
+Costs borne by the MOE: Approximately \$6,183.82. - 7.
 Marking: For new vehicles and maintenance of the current ones dedicated to 100% MCSAP activities.
-Costs over amount on grant will be borne by the MOE. - 9.
+Costs over amount on grant will be borne by the MOE. - 8.
 Office Rent: Will pay costs that ascend approximately \$34,000.00.
 Main and three (3) regional office space rental dedicated to 100% MCSAP activities.
-Costs over amount on grant will be borne by the MOE. - 10.
+Costs over amount on grant will be borne by the MOE. - 9.
 Printer Rent: Printer located at Main and Regional Offices dedicated to 100% MCSAP activities.
-(Printer is used at the office by the administrative personnel; capability to print in black and white / color, duplex printing, scan and fax).
-MOE Costs to cover costs over grant amount.
-(Based on previous expenditures) - 11.
+Costs over amount on grant will be borne by the MOE. - 0.
 Tolls: For eleven (11) vehicles dedicated 100% MCSAP activities.
 To drive to and from inspection areas, crash sites including those in identified high crash corridors around the island.
 Additional costs to consider is the steady annual increase of tolls and the number of times necessary to use them to perform their duties.
-Costs over amount on grant will be borne by the MOE. - 12.
-Communications (Internet and Radio): Costs requested based on previous years expenditures. - INTERNET: Hotspots:12 units that will be installed in the vehicles, to provide internet service to access FMCSA's systems to determine OOS units and validity of US DOT's numbers.
-12 units @ 20.00 per month for 12 months unit rent= \$2,880.00 per year. - SIM Cards:3 units that will be used by the PR MCSAP Director and 2 Official Supervisors to have 24/7 internet access in order to use ASPEN/ Safetynet and FMCSA's Systems.
-3 units @ \$10.00 per month for 12 months unit rent = \$360.00 - Radio communications with officers and Director.
+Costs over amount on grant will be borne by the MOE. - Communications (Internet, Radio): Radio communications with officers and Director.
 Approximately \$8,000.00.
 Monthly use fee for radio wave communications and radio units.
 Additional costs provided for in consideration of the possibility to cover replacement units, maintenance, warranty, training, signal rent.
 Any costs over \$8,000.00 will be borne by MOE.